In this drug factsheet:DIN (Drug Identification Number)

 The dose of oxycodone varies widely depending on the cause and severity of pain, individual medical history, and body weight.

-For people who are not taking opioid pain medications when oxycodone is started, the usual starting dose of controlled-release tablets is 10 mg or 20 mg every 12 hours.
-For immediate-release tablets and suppositories, the usual starting adult dose is 5 mg or 10 mg every 6 hours, as needed for the pain.
+For people who are not taking opioid pain medications when oxycodone is started, the usual starting dose of immediate-release tablets and suppositories is 5 mg or 10 mg every 6 hours, as needed for the pain.
 Your doctor can adjust your dose until a dose that controls your pain with tolerable side effects is reached.

 For people who are currently taking other opioid pain medications when oxycodone is started, the recommended starting dose will depend on the type and dose of opioid that is currently being taken.
 Your doctor will determine the appropriate dose for you.